 • Personal statement (500 words maximum) about the applicant’s relevant experience, interest, and suitability for the Delta Fellow position, as well as future career aspirations;

 • Two recommendation letters, at least one from an academic reference; and

 • Academic transcript.

-To access the submittal screen you may either search for “Mississippi Delta Fellowship” once logged into CARAT.
+Application Instructions: Applications must be submitted through CARAT: https://carat.fas.harvard.edu/.
+To access the submittal screen, search for “Mississippi Delta Fellowship” once logged into CARAT.